 The journey to Pant Newydd from HQ was a very short one for me, taking only 10 minutes to reach the ground.
 Pant Newydd is situated on the southern outskirts of Pentre Halkyn and can be accessed by the B5123, via Junction 32A of the A55 Expressway.
 It can also be accessed via Holywell if you decide to come from the west and take the Caerwys/Lloc A55 turnoff, or through Mold by going over the Halkyn Mountain via Rhosesmor and Halkyn, if coming from the south.
 For anyone wishing to reach the ground via public transport, the nearest train station is located in Flint.
 From Flint, get the regular coastal bus service to Holywell bus station where you can hop on the local bus service to Mold, which goes through the rural villages between the two towns and should stop in Pentre Halkyn.

 The ground is located within the same grounds as Halkyn Cricket Club, with the cricket pitch below the football pitch but with both clubs using the cricket club’s clubhouse and car park on match days.
-There you can find the pre-match nibbles as well as the traditional pre or post match pint if required for very competitive prices.
-If you wish an additional location for a pre/post match pint and food, there is also the Britannia Inn which is located about 5-10 minute walk down the road from the ground towards Halkyn.
-Situated just off the A55, the Brit is the ideal location to have great panoramic views of the Dee Estuary, the Wirral and beyond, whilst crucially it prides itself on being a very friendly, family-oriented pub who welcomes all supporters on match days.
+There you can find the pre-match nibbles as well as the traditional pre or post-match pint if required for very competitive prices.
+If you wish an additional location for a pre/post-match pint and food, there is also the Britannia Inn which is located about a 5-10 minute walk down the road from the ground towards Halkyn.
+Situated just off the A55, the Brit is the ideal location to have great panoramic views of the Dee Estuary, the Wirral, and beyond, whilst crucially it prides itself on being a very friendly, family-oriented pub that welcomes all supporters on match days.
 It’s certainly a ‘must visit’ pub if you are in the area!

-Alas I would not be going to the Britannia on this occasion (mainly because I was driving and not able to try one of the real ales that are sold there), and so headed straight to the sporting complex.
-Entrance to the ground is located at the top end of the car park (it’s easily identifiable) and is situated next to the changing room complex.
-Entrance to the ground cost me £2, which was paid at the snack bar located just inside the entrance on the right hand side.
-Alas they didn’t have any programmes for sale for this match, and I found out from the volunteer in the snack bar that Halkyn are currently not producing any programmes for this season as they didn’t have anyone to compile them.
+Alas, I would not be going to the Britannia on this occasion (mainly because I was driving and not able to try one of the real ales that are sold there), so headed straight to the sporting complex.
+The entrance to the ground is located at the top end of the car park (it’s easily identifiable) and is situated next to the changing room complex.
+Entrance to the ground cost me £2, which was paid at the snack bar located just inside the entrance on the right-hand side.
+Alas, they didn’t have any programmes for sale for this match, and I found out from the volunteer in the snack bar that Halkyn are currently not producing any programmes for this season as they didn’t have anyone to compile them.
 Therefore if anyone out there can give them a hand with their programmes, let them know!

 Whilst standing under the “bus shelter” stand and supping down the coffee, the players of both teams were out doing some pre-match warming up exercises on the pitch before heading back into the changing rooms.
 Unsurprisingly the pitch looked heavy going considering the amount of rain the area had been subjected to in the previous days before the match, and this made the pitch very muddy in areas.
 Part of me was concerned that the game might get abandoned if the rain persisted, but as the rain was only light at that point, the threat of the game being called off was only a slight risk.

-Halkyn would be playing in their home strip of white shirt, black socks and white socks, whilst Llanllyfni would be playing in a kit consisting of a green shirt with a single white hoop, green shorts and socks with white trim.
+Halkyn would be playing in their home strip of a white shirt, black socks, and white socks, whilst Llanllyfni would be playing in a kit consisting of a green shirt with a single white hoop, green shorts, and socks with white trim.